-Carbon pool (CP) or emission source (ES) Gases Extended rotation (ER) Production to conservation (PC) Increasing productivity (IP) Reduced impact logging (RIL) Avoiding degradation (AD) to accumulate between rotations.
-Exclusion leads to uncertainty.
+Carbon pool (CP) or emission source (ES) Gases Extended rotation (ER) Production to conservation (PC) Increasing productivity (IP) Reduced impact logging (RIL) Avoiding degradation (AD) Exclusion leads to uncertainty.
 CP5: DW Lying (naturally occurring) CO 2 Potentially material pool.
 The longer trees stand, the more they may lose branches and create more lying DW, however the magnitude of the change depends on the project context.
 Exclusion leads to underestimation.
 Potentially material pool.
 The longer trees stand, the more they may lose branches and create more lying DW, however the magnitude of the change depends on the project context.
 Exclusion leads to underestimation.
 Potentially material pool.
 The magnitude and direction of the change depends on the forest type and management practices.
 Exclusion can lead to uncertainty.
 Potentially material pool.
 Expected to increase because there are more trees left after harvesting that can contribute to lying DW and there is less need to remove the lying DW when harvesting.
 Exclusion leads to underestimation.
 Potentially material pool.
 Changes in lying DW may occur in either direction and to a variable degree of magnitude, depending on management practices.
 Exclusion leads to uncertainty.
 CP6: DW Slash CO 2 Potentially material pool.
 The amount of slash stays the same, but the intervals between producing slash are longer resulting potentially in a reduction of the carbon stock in DW.
 Exclusion leads to overestimation.
 Material pool.
 Expected to decrease due to reduction of harvesting levels.
 Switch to conservation management results in little to no harvesting and leads to a reduction of slash DW.
 Exclusion leads to overestimation.
 Potentially material pool.
 The direction and magnitude of change depends on the project context.
 To increase productivity, less slash may be left in the forest, reducing the pool.
 Improved tree growth can also lead to more slash being produced when harvest occurs.
-Exclusion leads to uncertainty.
-Material pool.
-Expected to decrease due to less human- induced disturbances of the forest.
+Exclusion leads to Material pool.
+Expected to decrease due to less humaninduced disturbances of the forest.
 Exclusion may lead to overestimation.
 Potentially material pool.
 The direction and magnitude of change depends on the project context.
 To increase productivity, less slash may be left in the forest, reducing the pool.
 Improved tree growth can also lead to more slash being produced when harvest occurs.
-Exclusion leads to uncertainty.
+Exclusion leads to CD7 1.11 N uncertainty.
+N uncertainty.
 CP7: Litter CO 2 Not material.
-Not material. , Not material.
-Not material. , Not material.
+Only negligible effects expected.
+Not material.
+Only negligible effects expected.
+Not material.
+Only negligible effects expected.
+Not material.
+Only negligible effects expected.
+Not material.
+Only negligible effects expected.